 Train lanes connect most of the big cities in the north and center of Israel and Beer Sheva in the south.

-No extra fee is needed.
-To learn more including booking tickets :
+There is no extra fee.
+To learn more including booking tickets : http://www1.rail.co.il/en/Pages/Homepage.aspx

 Using Private services

-At remote areas where adequate public transportation services are not available, you might find private transportation services at the local communities.
+At remote areas where adequate public transportation services are not available, you may find private transportation services at the local communities.

-These services are mostly private provided by locals residents who are reliable trustworthy.
+These services are mostly private provided by local residents who are reliable trustworthy.

 In order to help you locate the relevant service provider, we have listed and mapped some of them.